 - Help your child across the monkey bars by supporting some of their weight so that they can complete the challenge.

-- Have your child do a more difficult chore around the house that is a bit more difficult than what they are used to and sticking around to help when asked.
+- Have your child do a chore around the house that is a bit more difficult than what they're used to and stick around to help when asked.